-There were no incentive stock options granted by the Company to its NEOs during the financial year ended December 31, 2023.
-The weighted average value of the incentive stock options granted by the Company during the financial year ended December 31, 2022 was \$0.041 per option, and the weighted average value of the incentive stock options granted by the Company during the financial year ended December 31, 2021 was \$0.052 per option.
-The Company calculated the compensation cost by using the Black-Scholes option pricing model as follows: for options granted during the financial year ended December 31, 2022 by assuming a weighted average risk-free interest rate of 3.435%, a dividend yield of nil, the expected annual volatility of the Company's share price of 75.00% and an expected life of the options of five years; and for
+There were no incentive stock options granted by the Company to its NEOs during the financial years ended December 31, 2023 or December 31, 2024.
+The weighted average value of the incentive stock options granted by the Company during the financial year ended December 31, 2022 was approximately \$0.04 per option.
+The Company calculated the compensation cost by using the Black-Scholes option pricing model as follows: for options granted during the financial year ended December 31, 2022 by assuming a weighted average risk-free interest rate of 3.435%, a dividend yield of nil, the expected annual volatility of the Company's share price of 75.00% and an expected life of the options of five years There was no cash compensation actually paid to any of the NEOs disclosed in the above table in connection with the granting of the incentive stock options in respect of which these "Options-based awards" were calculated.